rcogal/extjs-jasmine/README.md

     <script src="../jasmine-standalone-3.4.0/lib/jasmine-3.4.0/boot.js"></script>

     ```
+    > NOTE: make sure that the folder name of your jasmine is correct.
 11. Lastly, open your command prompt and run the code below
     ```
     > sencha app watch development